KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 7. Recommendation: Found `axios` in file `index.js`: Replace it with built-in fetch.
+8. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-HLTV by Helpi90](https://github.com/Helpi90/MMM-HLTV)

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-HolidayLights by justjim1220](https://github.com/justjim1220/MMM-HolidayLights)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-home-presence by tomgroenwoldt](https://github.com/tomgroenwoldt/MMM-home-presence)